ChristopherZinati/CPSC-481-5x5-tic-tac-toe-/readme.md

 ```

 **_references_**
-based on the implementation of classic tic tac toe
+based on this implementation of classic tic tac toe
 https://www.geeksforgeeks.org/tic-tac-toe-game-with-gui-using-tkinter-in-python/